Few-Shot Character Understanding in Movies

 # Abstract

 When reading a story, humans can quickly understand new fictional characters with a few observations, mainly by drawing analogies to fictional and real people they already know.
-This reflects the few-shot and meta-learning essence of humans' inference of characters' mental states, i.e., theory-of-mind (ToM), which is largely ignored in existing research.
-We fill this gap with a novel NLP dataset, ToM-in-AMC, the first assessment of machines' meta-learning of ToM in a realistic narrative understanding scenario.
-Our dataset consists of ~1,000 parsed movie scripts, each corresponding to a few-shot character understanding task that requires models to mimic humans' ability of fast digesting characters with a few starting scenes in a new movie.
+This reflects the few-shot and meta-learning essence of humans’ inference of characters’ mental states, i.e., theory-of-mind (ToM), which is largely ignored in existing research.
+We fill this gap with a novel NLP dataset in a realistic narrative understanding scenario, ToM-in-AMC.
+Our dataset consists of ~1,000 parsed movie scripts, each corresponding to a few-shot character understanding task that requires models to mimic humans’ ability of fast digesting characters with a few starting scenes in a new movie.
+We further propose a novel ToM prompting approach designed to explicitly assess the influence of multiple ToM dimensions.
+It surpasses existing baseline models, underscoring the significance of modeling multiple ToM dimensions for our task.
+Our extensive human study verifies that humans are capable of solving our problem by inferring characters’ mental states based on their previously seen movies.
+In comparison, all the AI systems lag >20% behind humans, highlighting a notable limitation in existing approaches’ ToM capabilities.

 # Dataset Overview